 Mount Yale Summit Trail is a 7.8 mile heavily trafficked out and back trail located near Buena Vista, Colorado that features a river and is only recommended for very experienced adventurers.
-The trail offers a number of activity options and is accessible from July until September.
+The trail offers a number of activity options and is best used from July until September.

 From the fork the trail is fairly easy up until around 13,000 feet.
 From here follow the switch backs up to the saddle around 13,900.
 This area is steep and probably the most demanding part of the hike.
 Once you reach the saddle you have about 300 more feet of elevation gain which requires class 2 scrambling with options of class 3.